sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 x = append(x, 5, 6, 7) // more than one value

+// append to another slice with `...`
+// Similar to the spread operator in JavaScript,
-// append to another slice with `...` y := []int{20, 30, 40}
+// but it goes after the value to spread y := []int{20, 30, 40}
 x = append(x, y...)
 ```